 Suggestions

-Replace the placeholder 'Use when appropriate context detected' with specific triggers like 'Use when user mentions Google ADK, Agent Development Kit, building AI agents with Google, or multi-agent systems'
+Replace 'Use when appropriate context detected.
+Trigger with relevant phrases based on skill purpose.' with explicit triggers like 'Use when user mentions Google ADK, Agent Development Kit, building AI agents with Google, or multi-agent systems.'

-Add concrete actions such as 'Create agent workflows, configure tool integrations, set up multi-agent communication, deploy ADK applications'
+Add concrete actions instead of abstract concepts: 'Create agent workflows, configure tool integrations, orchestrate multi-agent pipelines, deploy ADK applications.'

 | Dimension | Reasoning | Score |